MaysaM-M-Mousa/Auth-dotnet/README.md

 * The process of authorizaing users and determining their access level is implemented by exploiting the .Net built-in policy-based authorization and by overriding some of the built-in .Net identity features and introducing some attributes and helpers such:
   * Introducing `PermissionRequirement` class which will hold the permission name dedicated for a specific resource
-  * Introducing `PermissionAuthorizationHandler` which handles and determins if the user is authorized to access a resource by extracing his permissions from his Jwt token.
+  * Introducing `PermissionAuthorizationHandler` which handles and determines if the user is authorized to access a resource by extracing his permissions from his Jwt token.
   * Overriding `DefaultAuthorizationPolicyProvider` behavior in `PermissionPolicyProvider` and registering it as the default one in the project.
 So if our policies start with the special prefix **"CustomPermission:"** then we build a policy at run time and inject to it **PermissionRequirement**
   * Introducing `HasPermissionAttribute` class which handles the abstraction of adding the special prefix to each permission.
   * Now the developers can use the `HasPermission` attribute, and pass to it the permission name the user should have to access the resource.

 * The flow for of how the system will work when a user tries to access an endpoint decorated with `HasPermission` attribute:
-  * The .Net built-in `AuthorizationService` will extract the permission name from the `HasPermission` which is a policy name
+  * The .Net built-in `AuthorizationService` will extract the permission name from the `HasPermission`, which represents a policy name
-  * The overridden `PermissionPolicyProvider` will detect that this permission starts with special prefix and will build a policy at run time containing `PermissionRequirement` requirement
+  * The overridden `PermissionPolicyProvider` will detect that this permission starts with the pre-defined special prefix and will build a policy at run time containing `PermissionRequirement` requirement
   * After getting the policy built at run time, the `AuthorizationService` will evaluate this policy by invoking the requirement's authorization handler which is `PermissionAuthorizationHandler`, and it will check if there is a permission in user's jwt matches the one specified at `HasPermission` attribute.

 * `ProductController`, `ItemController` and their respective services and entities were introduced as resources so authorized users can manipulate them.
+This also provides a way to check the correctness of the implementation.

 * `PermissionController` is introduced to provide admins the ability to manipulate permissions, roles, and managing other users' permissions dynamically.